What is ELISA?

 Recent Developments and Future Directions of ELISA

 Recent developments improve assay sensitivity and detection limits by enhancing detection methods through amplification and signal enhancement strategies.
-Integrating with microfluidics and lab-on-a-chip technologies enables miniaturization, faster analysis and reduced sample/reagent consumption for increased portability.
+Integrating with microfluidics and lab-on-a-chip technologies enables miniaturization, faster analysis and reduced sample/reagent consumption, thereby increasing portability.
 Automated ELISA processes enhance efficiency, reduce errors and enable high-throughput screening through automated sample handling, reagent dispensing and data analysis.
 Using ELISA for personalized medicine and precision diagnostics can help identify and measure specific biomarkers for individualized treatment and accurate disease diagnosis.

 See how Danaher Life Sciences can help